June 4, 1943 – November 9, 2021

 Buster owned and operated Peters Sand & Gravel Inc. for 66 years which was his life’s passion.
 He also worked for Mackinac County Road Commission for 37 years upon his retirement and still continued to work full time for Peters Sand & Gravel Inc.

 There wasn’t a person that Buster never knew and, wherever he went, everyone loved and knew him.
 Buster love spending his winter months in Lake Placid, Florida for many years.
-While in Florida you could always find him at a Poker Game at one of the clubs.
+While in Florida you could always find him at a Poker Game at one of the clubs or online games available at download mega888.
 He also enjoyed casino gaming where you could find him at the Blackjack table playing 21.
 His life was always fun, full of laughter, always making time for everyone and if you needed help he was always there for you.
 You could always find Buster at King’s Fish Market on a Friday night cooking fish for many years.

 Buster served in the United States Army during the Korean War until his honorable discharge attaining the rank of Specialist Fourth Grade.
 Buster was a member of the V.F.W.
 Post #5114 of St. Ignace, American Legion Post #74 of Newberry, B.P.O.E. #1705 of Newberry, Michigan, Moose Lodge of St. Ignace, and past member of F.O.E.
 Aerie #3701 of Newberry.